sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Note that EEGLAB does not use global variables (the variables above are accessible from the command line but they are not used as global variables within EEGLAB).
 The above variables are ordinary variables in the global Matlab workspace.
-All EEGLAB functions except the maininteractive window function [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) (and a few other display functions) process one or more of these variables explicitly as input parameters and do not access or modify any global variable.
+All EEGLAB functions except the main interactive window function [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) (and a few other display functions) process one or more of these variables explicitly as input parameters and do not access or modify any global variable.
 This insures that they have a minimum chance of producing unwanted 'side